cs3216/cs3216.github.io/assignments/facebook/index.md

 ## Phase 3: Child

-> You can learn many things from children.
-How much patience you have, for instance.
+> The only way to win is to learn faster than anyone else.
 >
-> — Franklin P. Jones
+> — Neve Campbell

 Now that you are familiar with the basic Facebook building blocks, it is time to graduate to the more complicated toys.
 In this phase, we will